 The water terrain you take your boat on influences the life of your boat.
 Saltwater is corrosive for most materials present in the boat and engine.
 However, you can prevent it by trimming the engine off the water.

 The outboard wins the race here, as it is easy to maintain and trim.
-Whereas, an inboard system is left out in the water for the corrosion to grow.
+An inboard system is left in the water for the corrosion to grow.
 Even though the hull protects the engine, it eventually needs repair, which is expensive for inboards.

 -